julep-ai/julep/README.md

 Think of Julep as a platform that combines both client-side and server-side components to help you build advanced AI agents.
 Here's how to visualize it:

 1. **Your Application Code:**

-   - You use the Julep SDK in your application to define agents, tasks, and workflows.
+   - You can use the Julep SDK in your application to define agents, tasks, and workflows.
    - The SDK provides functions and classes that make it easy to set up and manage these components.

 2. **Julep Backend Service:**

    - The SDK communicates with the Julep backend over the network.
    - The backend handles execution of tasks, maintains session state, stores documents, and orchestrates workflows.

 3. **Integration with Tools and APIs:**
    - Within your workflows, you can integrate external tools and services.
    - The backend facilitates these integrations, so your agents can, for example, perform web searches, access databases, or call third-party APIs.

-In simpler terms:
-- Julep is a platform for building stateful AI agents.
-- You use the SDK (like a toolkit) in your code to define what your agents do.
-- The backend service (which you can think of as the engine) runs these definitions, manages state, and handles complexity.

 ## Concepts